moonorange/node_js/README.md

 Encapsulated code

-What Node.js does for you is something like below.
+What Nodejs does for you under the hood is something like below.
 That's the reason why you can use globals everywhere.
 Only things that changes each time are passed as arguments

 ```javascript